ossrs/oryx/DEVELOPER.md

 ## Develop the Lighthouse Image

-> Note: Please note that Lighthouse will use the latest release `ossrs/srs-stack:5` version, does not support develop version.
+> Note: Please note that BT plugin will use the current branch version, including develop version.

 To build SRS image for [TencentCloud Lighthouse](https://cloud.tencent.com/product/lighthouse).